awsdocs/aws-doc-sdk-examples/dotnet/dynamodb/README.md

 ### Getting products with fewer than a given number in stock

-The **GetLowProductStock** project includes the following method to retrieve all products with fewer than *minimum* items in stock.
+The **GetLowProductStock** and **GetLowProductStockGSI** projects retrieve a list of all products with fewer than *minimum* items in stock.
+The first project scans the table, the second uses a global secondary index (GSI) to query the table.

 The default table name is defined as **Table**, the default region is defined as **Region**, and *minimum* is defined by **Minimum** in *app.config*.
+In addition,
+the *app.config" file for the **GetLowProductStockGSI** project includes **Index**, which defines the GSI.

-If you previously ran **AddItems**, this should return one item:
+If you previously ran **AddItems**, both projects should return one item:

 ```
 Product_Quantity: 45